-- Have you defaulted on a loan within the last 12 months?
+- Have you defaulted on a home loan within the last 12 months?

 - Have you declared bankruptcy within the last two years?

-If you answered "YES" to either of the first two questions and a resounding "NO" to questions three and four, you are most likely qualified for a VA loan!
+If you answered "YES" to either of the first two questions and a resounding "NO" to questions three and four, you most likely meet the basic VA home loan requirements.

-To be eligible, you must serve for 90 or more days in wartime or 181 or more days in peacetime.
+Other VA home loan requirements have to do with military service time.
+Specifically, you must have serve for 90 or more days in wartime or 181 or more days in peacetime.
 In both cases, the stipulation is waived if you are discharged due to a service-related disability.
 Reserves and National Guard soldiers must serve for at least 6 years to be eligible.

 Spouses of deceased service members are eligible for VA loan benefits, provided they have not remarried and that the deceased either: